Meet Magnus Bernhardsson

 Focus on learning and understanding

-Magnus provides examples of questions that might pop into his head—things he didn't know initially but has learned over time: If I pour this substance, why does it behave like that?
-Why does the water behave in this way?
-Is it due to our process, or are there other factors at play?
+– If I add this chemical, why does the water react this way?
+Is it due to our process, or are there other factors involved?

 Can we say there's a culture of learning at Swedish Hydro Solutions?